neverping/prometheus-and-grafana-sample/INSTRUCTIONS.md

 password: admin
 ```

-After when you logged in, you have to add two custom dashboards to display the datas.
+After when you logged in, you have to add two custom dashboards to display our custom metrics.

 ### Adding the custom dashboards